Do You Have To Pay Stamp Duty When Buying Out Your Partner?

 Now that you've worked out how much stamp duty is payable, it's a good idea to talk to a broker about your mortgage options.
 Their knowledge and expertise can help you make sure you aren't paying over the odds with all costs and fees factored in.

-Not least is whether you are able to afford the repayments if you need a mortgage and, if you have a good enough credit score to take over an existing mortgage.
+Not least, you need to know whether you can afford the repayments if you need a mortgage and have a good enough credit score to take over an existing mortgage.